crf8472/libarcstk/BUILD.md

 The documentation can be build as a set of static HTML pages (recommended) or as a PDF manual using LaTeX (experimental, very alpha).

-When building HTML, you may choose either the stock HTML output of doxygen or the HTML output styled by m.css.
-Doxygen's stock HTML output is stable but looks outdated.
-The m.css-styled seems by far user-friendlier, cleaner and more adapted for documentation of modern C++.
-On the other hand it is more cutting edge and therefore not as stable as doxygen's stock HTML output.
-Credits for m.css go to [mozra][3].
+When building HTML, you may choose between the following options:
+  - stock HTML output of doxygen (the default)
+  - HTML output styled by [m.css][3]

 ### Website: Doxygen Stock HTML